 - When using Curve, switch off the filters you don't need.

-- If a particular effect or chain of effects is used by several sounds, connect it to a mixer as a send/return effects chain instead of duplicating and inserting it after each sound.
+- If several sounds use the same effect chain, connect it to a mixer as a send/return effects chain instead of duplicating and inserting it after each sound.

 - Make your arrangement compact.
-Long cables need more pixels to be drawn.
+Long cables take longer to draw.

 - When working on parts of a big arrangement, deactivate any timeline tracks that you don't need to hear.

-Something helped?
-Let us know in the comments!
-Nothing did?
-Create a topic in the Help board
+Did something help?
+Let us know in the comments.
+If nothing did, create a topic in the Help board .